Wind flares up month-old slash fires

 Fires lit in early December to burn forestry slash have flared up again in the Waiouru-Ohakune area, spurred by easterly winds and hot dry conditions.

-Firefighters spent the weekend battling two vegetation fires near SH49 and Tangiwai.
+Firefighters spent the weekend battling two vegetation fires near State Highway 49 and Tangiwai.

 Both originated from the burning of slash (forestry prunings), senior Ohakune volunteer firefighter Marty Webb said.